-SCCD currently supports low-level modelling of Statechart interaction.
+SCCD currently supports low-level modelling of Statecharts interaction.
 In this context, we observe specific patterns in the design of complex user interfaces, for which dedicated support might decrease the complexity of SCCD models.
-One example of such a pattern is the modelling of hierarchical user interfaces, where resizing one window may trigger a ripple effect for transitively all containing windows (i.e., parents).
+One example of such a pattern is the modelling of hierarchical user interfaces, where resizing one window may trigger a ripple effect throughout all containers.
 Currently, such behaviour has to be implemented using scattered transitions, which decreases maintainability.
 We intend to identify typical patterns and address them individually, without overly complicating the SCCD formalism.